20 Bedtime Prayers for Kids

 5. Father, We Thank Thee

-Children should say this bedtime prayer to show gratitude to God for showering his blessings on them.
-This prayer is ideal for making your child understand that it is important to be thankful for the good things in life, and to be kind and loving.
+This children’s bedtime prayer shows gratitude to God for showering his blessings on them.
+This prayer is ideal for making your child understand that it is important to be thankful for the good things in life and to be kind and loving.

 “Father, We thank thee for the night,